 The surveillance technology governments operate

 WatchWatch documents the surveillance technology governments operate, from license-plate readers and cameras to face recognition, drones, and acoustic sensors.
-It covers the United States, the United Kingdom, and Ireland, with a citation behind every entry.
+It is building a worldwide record, so far covering the United States, the United Kingdom, Ireland, Australia, Canada, New Zealand, and the Netherlands, with a citation behind every entry.

 An observatory, not a campaign: WatchWatch records what exists and its status; readers draw their own conclusions.
 About this site →